Back to: Angular Tutorials For Beginners and Professionals

-In this article, I will discuss the Angular 2 Environment Setup in Visual Studio.
-Please read our previous article before proceeding to this article where we discussed the Introduction to Angular 2 application.
-There are so many editors available to develop Angular applications are as follows but for this course, we are going to use the Visual Studio as our editor.
+In this article, I am going to discuss the Angular Environment Setup in Visual Studio.
+Please read our previous article where we discussed the Angular Versions and Versioning in detail.
+There are so many editors available to develop Angular applications.
+They are as follows but for this course, we are going to use the Visual Studio as our editor.

 - Visual Studio Code